-The original paper-based MRIN filing system was developed by Karen Clifford about 35 years ago.
-My contribution to this is a digital filing system also using MRIN’s.
+The paper-based MRIN filing system was developed by Karen Clifford about 35 years ago.
+My contribution to it is a digital filing system also using MRINs.

 I finally got organized when I had so much paper and so many digital sources that I couldn’t find anything without wading through up to my shoulders.
 But, to be accurate, it was really a couple of years past that point.

-If you are already filing paper by MRIN, you already know that MRIN’s (Marriage Record Identification Numbers) are cross-referenced with numbered tab dividers kept in binders.
-I do the same thing, only using a simple frame and hanging folders with numbers written on sticky tags where I can see them.
-A filing cabinet would be better but this is where I am at present.
-I wouldn’t recommend this arrangement as these frames are not designed for accessing paper from the side, but it’ll do in a pinch.
+If you are already filing paper by MRIN, you already know that MRINs (Marriage Record Identification Numbers) are cross-referenced with numbered tab dividers kept in binders.
+I do the same thing with hanging folders for paper that doesn’t fit in the binders.
+A filing cabinet would also be fine.

 There’s no need for me to go back over the basic system.
 If you’re interested, it’s explained in clear and simple language.
-I just want to add some details of how I expanded on the original system with a digital component.
+I just want to explain how I’ve expanded on the original system with a digital component.

 I put most of the pages in archival quality page protectors.
 They come in boxes of 100 at a reasonable cost.
 I number the edge of each page protector with the MRIN using a permanent marker.
-I do not like punching holes in paper so this seemed the best solution.
+I don’t like punching holes in paper so this seemed the best solution.